isomerpages/moe-yummybuddies/index.md

       image: /images/merry-excercise.gif
       url: images/Website/favicon_64.jpg
   - infobar:
-      description: Got a tasty idea for the next Yummy Buddies adventure?
-We’d love to hear it !
+      description: We’d love to hear it !
       button: Get in touch with us!
       url: /contact
+      title: Got a tasty idea for the next Yummy Buddies adventure?
-      title: Interested to collaborate with us?
+      subtitle: Interested to collaborate?
 ---